 When a waiver is not an option, you must notify your spouse.
 Usually, waivers work when your divorce is relatively "open and shut."
 If you and your spouse are not on speaking terms or have vast areas of disagreement in one area or another of your case, then you can bet that a waiver is not an option for you all.

 As I mentioned earlier, the typical method for serving your spouse notices your divorce is via a process server or constable.
-These folks will pick up your divorce paperwork at the courthouse, go out to your spouse’s home or business, and physically hand it to them.
-Once this is completed, your process server will complete the paperwork stating the date/time/location of service and return it to the court.
+These folks will pick up your divorce paperwork at the courthouse, go out to your spouse's home or business, and physically hand it to them.
+Once this is completed, your process server will complete the paperwork stating the service's date/time/location and return it to the court.
 This proof of citation will be filed for your case, proving that your spouse has indeed been served with notice of this divorce case.